tyler-johnson/assign-props/README.md

 obj.four; // → 4
 ```

-If `value` is any other than a function, or `options.forceStatic` is true, `value` will be defined as a static value.
+If `value` is any other than a function, or `options.forceStatic` is true, `value` will be defined using a data descriptor.

 ```js
 assignProps(obj, "hello", "world");